Cook smarter

 Avoid quick-rise (also sold as "instant" or "rapid-rise") yeast for pizza.
 It works too fast, does not allow enough time for flavor development, and produces a less complex, more bread-like result.
 Quick-rise yeast is designed for speed, not for the slow, controlled fermentation that makes great pizza dough.

-If instant yeast is all you can find, use it at 75% of the active dry yeast amount and skip the activation step — it can be mixed directly into the flour.
+If instant yeast is all you can find, use it at 75% of the active dry yeast amount and skip the activation step.
+It can be mixed directly into the flour.
 But switch to active dry or fresh yeast as soon as you can.

 When converting between yeast types, use this ratio: fresh yeast = 2-3x the amount of active dry yeast.
 For example, if a recipe calls for 1g active dry yeast, use 2-3g fresh yeast.